cj/sinatra-can/README.markdown

       haml :admin
     end

-If the user isn't authorized, CanCan will throw an CanCan::AccessDenied exception.
-In Sinatra is is easy to catch them.
+If the user isn't authorized, your app will return a RESTful 403 error, but you can also instruct it to redirect to other pages:

-    error CanCan::AccessDenied do
-      haml :not_authorized
-    end
+    set :not_auth => '/login'

 ## Conditions